Boundaries In Therapy: Why Is Setting Boundaries As A Therapist Crucial?

 A successful therapeutic alliance often means collaborating with a client on treatment goals and working together to achieve them.
 This can require:

-What makes each of these things possible?
+What makes each of the factors and things mentioned above possible?
 Setting boundaries.

 Boundaries are the ground rules that people set for themselves and their relationships.
 These can take many forms.
 “I don’t answer my phone after 6 p.m.” is an example of a time boundary.
 “I don’t want people getting too close to me” is an example of a physical boundary.
 Maintaining boundaries can be a key part of healthy relationships—and therapeutic relationships are no exception.
 In the next section, we’ll explore the concept of boundaries in therapy.